Property Division

 Our Approach.

-At the Law Office of Bill G. Hall, P.C., we attempt to obtain a thorough and complete list of any and all assets and liabilities at the initial client interview.
+At the Law Office of Bill Hall & Associates, PC, we attempt to obtain a thorough and complete list of any and all assets and liabilities at the initial client interview.
 This information, including how the asset is titled, how and when it was acquired, and its current fair market value will be of upmost importance in providing legal advice, proposing settlement, or preparing to litigate.

 We understand that dividing assets and debts can be a difficult issue in divorce.
 Most couples are able to negotiate and reach an agreement on how to split assets and debts of a marriage in a settlement agreement outside of court.
 Frequently, however, couples are unable to reach an agreement on how to equitably divide assets and debts, in which case the court will decide.
 It is our policy that it is always best for you to resolve these kinds of issues if common ground can be found, but in the event an agreement cannot be reached, we are prepared to litigate to protect and promote your best interests.